Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 weight: 20
 ---

-Manage your assets, including: view, create, activate, deprecate and archive, with the Asset Catalog WebUI.
+Manage your assets, including: view, create, activate, edit, deprecate and archive, with the Asset Catalog WebUI.

 ## Before you start